 These can be washed pretty easily by taking them off the hooks and putting them into the washer and dryer with some regular detergent, and maybe a bath towel too.
 Wash them in hot water, on the sanitizing setting if you have one.
 You can either hang them to dry or put them in the dryer.

-Between washings, you can also spray the liner with the Microban 24 Sanitizing Spray to prevent the spread of bacteria for 24 hours!
+Between washings, you can also spray the liner with the Microban 24 Sanitizing Spray.
+Let it stand for 5 minutes and allow it to air dry to prevent the spread of bacteria for 24 hours!
+Microban 24 does not provide 24 hour residual protection against viruses.

 2. Shower Heads